 Exemption from the oral examination

-Further information about the participation process can be found in the call for participants.
+Further information about the participation process can be found in the Call for participants available in this section.

 - Training course